Skip to main content

 A nice schematic of the electro-coagulation process is depicted below:

-The ferrous and aluminum ions produced at the Anode are coagulants and they help to remove suspended solids from water as well as break emulsions.
-The hydrogen produced in the form of fine bubbles at the Cathode lifts some of the suspended solids in the water to the surface of the water in a process similar to DAF = Dissolved Air Floation.
+The ferrous and aluminium ions produced at the Anode are coagulants and they help to remove suspended solids/colloids from water as well as break emulsions.
+The hydrogen produced in the form of fine bubbles at the Cathode lifts some of the suspended solids in the water to the surface of the water in a process similar to DAF = Dissolved Air Flotation or in this case Electro-Floatation.

 Advantages of Electro-Coagulation: